olrtg/emmet-language-server/README.md

 So I decided to do that and it worked!

-The most important thing is that [microsoft/vscode](https://github.com/microsoft/vscode) has an excelent integration with emmet and we can have that, in all editors that implement the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
+The most important thing is that [microsoft/vscode](https://github.com/microsoft/vscode) has an excellent integration with emmet and we can have that, in all editors that implement the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).

 ### Setup